ETFdb Logo

 Why the Transition

 Many large institutional traders have focused on equity index options as a way to buy protection across an entire asset class.
 For instance, a trader may purchase $1 billion worth of S&P 500 index puts to hedge a long equity portfolio against a broad market decline.
-These traders are now purchasing put options on the S&P 500 SPDR ETF (SPY A) instead, drawn to the idea of hedging a position with options on a fully funded security.
+These traders are now purchasing put options on the S&P 500 SPDR ETF (SPY A-) instead, drawn to the idea of hedging a position with options on a fully funded security.

-While SPY is by far the most popular ETF option, accounting for roughly half of all equity option volume, the iShares Russell 2000 ETF (IWM A-), PowerShares QQQ Trust (QQQ B+) and iShares iBOXX USD High Yield Bond Fund (HYG B+) all rank in the top 10 equity options by dollar volume.
+While SPY is by far the most popular ETF option, accounting for roughly half of all equity option volume, the iShares Russell 2000 ETF (IWM A-), PowerShares QQQ Trust (QQQ B) and iShares iBOXX USD High Yield Bond Fund (HYG A-) all rank in the top 10 equity options by dollar volume.
 Tech companies like Apple Inc. (AAPL), Amazon.com Inc. (AMZN), Alphabet Inc. (GOOG) and a few others are the only stocks coming close to ETFs in terms of dollar volume.

 Content continues below advertisement